autonomousvision/sdfstudio/docs/sdfstudio-data.md

 ```
 The `DATASET_NAME` can be chosen from `sdfstudio-demo-data, dtu, replica, scannet, tanks-and-temple, tanks-and-temple-highres, all`.
 Use all if you want to download all the dataset.

-Note that for the dtu dataset, you should use `--pipeline.model.sdf-field.inside-outside False` and for the indoor dataset you should use `--pipeline.model.sdf-field.inside-outside True` druing training.
+Note that for the DTU dataset, you should use `--pipeline.model.sdf-field.inside-outside False` and for the indoor dataset you should use `--pipeline.model.sdf-field.inside-outside True` druing training.

 We also provide the preprocessed heritage data from neuralreconW and it can be downloaded with
 ```
 ns-download-data sdfstudio --dataset-name heritage
 ```

-# Custom dataset
+# Customize your own dataset

 You could implement your own data-parser to use custom dataset or convert you dataset to sdfstudio data format as shown above.
 Here we provide an example to convert scannet dataset to sdfstudio data format.
 Please change the path accordingly.
 ```bash
 python scripts/datasets/process_scannet_to_sdfstudio.py --input_path /home/yuzh/Projects/datasets/scannet/scene0050_00 --output_path data/custom/scannet_scene0050_00
 ```

-Then, you can extract monocular depths and normals (please install [omnidata model](https://github.com/EPFL-VILAB/omnidata) before running the command):
+Next, you can extract monocular depths and normals (please install [omnidata model](https://github.com/EPFL-VILAB/omnidata) before running the command):
 ```bash
 python scripts/datasets/extract_monocular_cues.py --task normal --img_path data/custom/scannet_scene0050_00/ --output_path data/custom/scannet_scene0050_00 --omnidata_path YOUR_OMNIDATA_PATH --pretrained_models PRETRAINED_MODELS
 python scripts/datasets/extract_monocular_cues.py --task normal --img_path data/custom/scannet_scene0050_00/ --output_path data/custom/scannet_scene0050_00 --omnidata_path YOUR_OMNIDATA_PATH --pretrained_models PRETRAINED_MODELS